alexfernandez/alexfernandez.github.io/drafts/contradiction-what-is.md

 ---
-title: 'What Is Contradiction?'
+title: '🤨 What Is Contradiction?'
-subtitle: 'Guide to Contradiction, Part 1'
+subtitle: '≢ Guide to Contradiction, Part 1'
 footer: Published on 2023-05-25, last modified on 2025-05-25.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 ---